-The rainy season is from November through March, and if you want to do the Inca Trail this season, you will need to bring warm clothes and be prepared.
+The rainy season is from November through March, when doing the Inca Trail during these month, we advise that you bring rain gear and warm clathes.
+Also, be prepared for slippery steps in certain areas on the trek.
 The walk can be a bit more challenging, but you will enjoy the beautiful landscapes and colorful flowers.

-The month of February, the Short Inca Trail to Machu Picchu is closed for security reasons, as this month the rainfall is more intense.
-The weather along the Short Inca Trail to Machu Picchu:
+The month of February, they close the the Short Inca Trail Hike to Machu Picchu for maintanance.
+The weather along the Short Inca Trail hike to Machu Picchu:

 We highly recommend you to bring some warm clothes and good rain gear in your day backpack.

 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
-It is also important to be well acclimatized to the altitude.
+It is also important that become well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) before starting the trek.

 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.

 No one knows the effects of high altitude better than indigenous people.
 Coca is the best natural medicine to combat altitude sickness.
 It was even considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2, and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease your stomach.
-If you don’t feel like chewing leaves (which can be bitter and numb your mouth), you can try drinking coca tea, which is most commonly found in the lobby of hotels in Cusco.
+Instead of chewing leaves, another option is drinking coca tea, which can found in most hotel lobbies in Cusco.

 If you’re happy with the services provided, a tip – though not required – is appreciated.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
 It inspires excellent service and is an established feature of the tourism industry across many Orange Nation Peru destinations.
 Of course, you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
-Remember, a tip is not required and should only be given when you receive excellent service.
+Remember, the staff does not require a tip, but fully appreciate and comes only with excellent service.

 Yes, we are a local sustainable & responsible tourism operator that incorporates the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand, and respect the local places and its people.